Ottomar Geschke

 Ottomar Georg Alexander Geschke (16 November 1882 – 17 May 1957) was a German politician, trade unionist and anti-Nazi activist.

 Biography

 Geschke was born into a blacksmith's family.
 After receiving an elementary education he trained as a locksmith and worked in Berlin.
 From 1908 he participated in the labor movement by joining the German Metal Workers' Union.
 In 1910, Geschke joined the SPD and in 1917, due to disagreement on the issue of providing military loans, he moved to the USPD.
-During the November Revolution of 1918 he was elected a member of the Berlin Soviet of Workers' and Soldiers' Deputies.
+During the November Revolution of 1918 he was elected a member of the Berlin Workers' and Soldiers' Council.